shsedghi/HL_Fabric_IDE/README.md

 ![](images/VSCode.png)

 * Double click on chaincode_example02.js to open
 * From File &rightarrow; Debug &rightarrow; Open Configuration and modify or replace it as this [Config File](lunch_js.json)
+* save the Config file
+* Start the chancode from File &rightarrow; Debug &rightarrow; Strat Debugging